sky-uk/kfp-operator/docs/pipeline.md

 The Pipeline resource represents the lifecycle of TFX pipelines on Kubeflow Pipelines.
 Pipelines can be created, updated and deleted via this resource.
 The operator compiles the pipeline into a deployable artifact while providing compile time parameters as environment variables.
-It then submits the pipeline to kubeflow and manages versions accordingly.
+It then submits the pipeline to Kubeflow and manages versions accordingly.

 ```yaml
 apiVersion: pipelines.kubeflow.com/v1